 Photography by Georgia Love for Herb

-One of the first things budding cannabis enthusiasts will notice is that all weed is essentially divided into two distinct groups: Indica and Sativa.
+One of the first things budding cannabis enthusiasts will notice is that all weed is essentially divided into two distinct groups (although, there’s another group: hybrid Strains like Fruity Pebbles Weed).
+These groups are Indica (e.g: Bubble Kush) and Sativa (e.g: Alaskan Thunderfuck).
 Both are members of the same species of plant, though the scientific name applicable to all of them, confusingly, is Cannabis Sativa L (the “L” stands for Carl Linnaeus, the Swedish botanist who was responsible for giving cannabis the name Sativa).

 While current cannabis science suggests that the difference between cannabis strains is no longer as simple as Indica vs Sativa, most people still identify their cannabis using these terms.
 Sativa strains, including the Haze family of strains, are generally thought to be more stimulating and accomplishment-oriented than Indica.
 These tall, gangly equatorial strains can reach a height of 25 feet, and were developed in hot climates including Thailand, southern Africa, Colombia, and Mexico.
 The sativa leaf is typically thin and resembles the iconic pot leaf we’ve all come to know.
 These plants are compatible with completing tasks, socializing, and creative pursuits such as making visual art, writing, or playing music.

 The uplifting Sativa high is more cerebral than the Indica high, which is described as more of a body high.
 Its stimulation is perfect for anyone who prefers to consume cannabis during the day.

 But, for some people, the soaring mental stimulation and racing thoughts associated with Sativa weed can actually increase anxiety.
 That’s why people who are prone to anxiety attacks often choose Indica strains instead.